Biden in Europe for Russia energy talks

 Mr Biden will later visit Warsaw for consultations with Polish President Andrzej Duda.

-Mr Sullivan said G7 leaders will also agree on Thursday to co-ordinate on sanctions enforcement.
+Mr Sullivan said G7 leaders would also agree on Thursday to co-ordinate on sanctions enforcement.

 A French presidency official noted the European Union collectively trades more with Russia than the US does and is therefore more sensitive to sanctions.